Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 These graphic outputs by PDF files are shown on the PC screen, either cntemp.77Cfb.pdf or cntemp.77Csa.pdf.
 They are discussed in the latter half of the CPC paper in 2019 (Ref.
 1 below).

-### Parallelization of Fields ###
+### Parallelization of Electromagnetic Fields ###

 The heavy load of many particles is generally divided on parallel processors which is easily coded.
 On the other hand, the electromagnetic fields are parallelized for one dimension (the z-direction) where the long axis of pellets is open to eject heavy ions in that direction.
+Small segments 'do n=nz1(ipar),nz2(ipar)' in the z-direction of each processor node are written in the electric and magnetic fields of the Maxwell equations.
 Note: Parellization of the Maxwell equation depends on the machines.
 The Fujitsu by FX100 and maybe the current processos are excellent on parallelization, and the NEC Aurora supercomputer is slower on the parallelzation of the Maxwell equation.

 Finally, the machine run time depends on the physical time and cpu's architecture.
 For the elapsed time of parallel simulation, it executed in 3.2 sec/step for 52 ranks and